asyncapi/modelina/docs/customisation.md

 # Customisation

-The AsyncAPI Model SDK uses **presets** objects to extend the rendered model.
+The AsyncAPI Model SDK uses **preset** objects to extend the rendered model.

 ## Preset